 Celebrity diplomacy and diaspora diplomacy

 Arafat compared the Palestinians struggle with the struggle of Africans and Asians had.
-His massage was that Palestinians want to copy their way of how they did achieve their independence from France or the Dutch, and use it against Israel to gain the independence of his people as will.
+His message was that Palestinians want to copy their way of how they did achieve their independence from France or the Dutch, and use it against Israel to gain the independence of his people as well.

-Brahim Ayad, a Palestinian cleric، convinced chairman Arafat that he has the largest Palestinian community in the world in Latin America, so an intensive visits and meetings with Palestinians diaspora communities was mad to revive the lost connection with their mother home, especially in Chile, Brazil, Argentina, Perú, Honduras and Nicaragua.
-And again, these movements was combined with communicating with left-wing powers and parties of these countries, and one of the most successful stories, is the relationship of Lula Da Silva with Arafat.
-Who played a major role in bringing 13 latin American recognition of palestine statehood that crowned with the U.N recognition of Palestine as non-member observer State status position in 2012.
+Brahim Ayad, a Palestinian cleric، convinced chairman Arafat that he has the largest Palestinian community in the world in Latin America, so intensive visits and meetings with Palestinians diaspora communities was made to revive the lost connection with their mother home, especially in Chile, Brazil, Argentina, Perú, Honduras and Nicaragua.
+And again, these movements were combined with communicating with left-wing powers and parties of these countries, and one of the most successful stories is the relationship of Lula Da Silva with Arafat.
+Who played a major role in bringing 13 Latin American recognition of Palestine statehood that crowned with the U.N recognition of Palestine as non-member observer State status position in 2012.

 UN speech and the peek of Palestinian PD

 On 13 November 1974, Yasser Arafat, the chairman of the Executive Committee of (PLO) and the Commander-in-Chief of the Palestinian Revolutionary Forces, delivered a speech to the world at the twenty-ninth session of the General Assembly.